 Financial compensation is similar to Peace Corps except for the transition fund.
 Instead, VSO pays an allowance to cover part of your home country's expenses.

-Since VSO has offices in other parts of the world and accept volunteers from most countries, you can practically consider VSO as your home country's equivalent of the Peace Corps.
+Since VSO has offices in other parts of the world and accepts volunteers from most countries, you can practically consider VSO as your home country's equivalent of the Peace Corps.

 A Field Journalist's job can be fun, exciting and also dangerous.
 You might be covering troubled areas and your life could be at risk.
-There's also the psychological trauma that you might face, after seeing so many wars, disasters, death, sickness and human sufferings.
+There's also the psychological trauma that you face after seeing in person the many wars, disasters, death, sickness and human sufferings.

 If you are a certified nurse, register with a reputable company that will find a suitable job for you in your desired location, either locally or abroad.

-You will try to sell your medical products and convince them that yours are better!
-Most important of all, is to help them solve specific problems that they may have.
-If this helps them and their patients, then you have made a good sale!
+Your role is to convince them that your products are better.
+Most important of all is to solve the specific problems that they have.
+If it helps them and their patients, then you have made a good sale!

 In Europe, Au Pairs are allowed to work part-time and study part-time.
-This will give you the opportunity to work and study; say a foreign language, preferably the language of your host country.
+This gives you the opportunity to work and study; say a foreign language, preferably the language of your host country.

 Au Pair Requirement

-To be an Au Pair, you must be between 18 to 30 years old and have some child care experience.
-Although Au Pairs are generally females, there are families who want a 'male role model' or a 'big brother' for their kids, and have taken in male Au Pairs.
-Male Au Pairs, generally, make up only 5% of the Au Pair 'population'.
+To be an Au Pair, you must be between 18 to 30 years old and have some childcare experience.
+Although Au Pairs are generally females, there are families who want a 'male role model' or a 'big brother' for their kids and will take male Au Pairs.
+Male Au Pairs, generally, make up only 5% of the Au Pair team.

-Most families prefer a non-smoker, but some may take in smokers.
-Of course you should not be on drugs, and although not required, some basic knowledge of your host country's language.
+Most families prefer a non-smoker but some may take in smokers.
+Although not a requirement, some basic knowledge of your host country's language helps.

 Working as an Au Pair is a part-time job and doesn't pay well.
-It, however, allows you to travel abroad and get paid for board and lodging, which is a major cost of any traveling expenses.
+It allows you to travel abroad and get paid for board and lodging, which is a major cost of any traveling expenses.

 10. Travel the World as NGO Worker